richdev350/swe306/backend/readme.md

-# swe301-backend
+# swe306-backend

-### Set Up

-1. Execute the file in the following path in MySQL:
+Backend is a Maven project, tech stack used in the backend:

+SpringBoot Framework + MyBatis

+## Setup

+1. Import `Mysql` Database with mock data

    ```bash
    database/db.sql
    ```

-2. Modify the configuration file in the following path:
+2. Modify the configuration file in the following path

    ```bash
    backend/src/main/resources/application.properties